 - IBR offers loan forgiveness to borrowers who have made 300 qualifying payments on/after July 1, 2009.
 Any remaining balance forgiven may be taxable.
 Please consult a tax advisor or the IRS with any questions.

 - How to Apply:

-- Borrowers can make smaller monthly payments by extending the repayment period to 25 years, as opposed to the standard 10-year repayment period.
+- You can make smaller monthly payments by extending the repayment period to 25 years, as opposed to the standard 10-year repayment period.
 The payments may be fixed or graduated.